Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

 * [Exposed Methods](src/main/resources/ComparatorScriptBindings.js)
     * These methods can be called in your .js script

-* `logComparison` will allow you to receive more log output regarding what is being tested during comparison runs
 * `getAllBenchmarks`, `getBenchmarksByFingerprint`, `getBenchmarksByVersion`, `getBenchmarksByMode`, are different ways to access the benchmarks stored in `Java Maps`
 * `getRecentlyBenchmarkedModes` will allow you to grab the modes benchmarked by the passed fingerprint and the version (